What is an LMFT?

 Medication management for mental health conditions typically falls under the purview of psychiatrists, nurse practitioners, or other medical doctors who have specialized training in psychopharmacology.
 However, LMFTs often collaborate with psychiatrists or primary care physicians to ensure a comprehensive treatment plan for their clients.

-As an LMFT myself, I collaborate with my clients to determine if medication may be beneficial as a supplement to our therapeutic work.
-For my clients who need medication, I partner with Sue Clavette, an Integrative Psychiatric Nurse Practitioner (NP), at Empower Mental Health & Wellness with an office located in Overland Park, KS.
-Sue and I collaborate often to provide holistic mental health and psychiatric care for our mutual clients.
+We collaborate with our clients to determine if medication may be beneficial as a supplement to our therapeutic work.
+For clients who need medication, we partner with Sue Clavette, an Integrative Psychiatric Nurse Practitioner (NP) at Empower Mental Health & Wellness, which has an office in Overland Park, KS.
+Sue often provides holistic mental health and psychiatric care for our mutual clients.

 Can an LMFT Diagnose?